 SAP apparently first attempted to fix the flaw 3 years ago unsuccessfully; as a result, all SAP Portal systems are susceptible to being exploited via the authorization bypass vulnerability, allowing for sensitive information to be read by cyber attackers.
 Unfortunately, this wasn't the first time the enterprise software giant grossly delayed fixing flaws in its software: another 3 year-old information disclosure flaw was patched back in July of this year.

 Because the majority of large enterprises depend on ERP systems to automate and integrate their core business processes, it's fair to say that much of the world's business resilience relies on the security postures of these systems.
-Measures around a firm's external risk exposure—its CSTAR rating—are an organization's performance indicators in the areas of security fitness, trustworthiness, and enterprise resilience.
-The leading ERP vendors' CSTAR scores offer insights into how each respective firm handles and regards cybersecurity, as reflected in their own website perimeter security measures and other data.
+Measures around a firm's external risk exposure—its CSR rating—are an organization's performance indicators in the areas of security fitness, trustworthiness, and enterprise resilience.
+The leading ERP vendors' CSR scores offer insights into how each respective firm handles and regards cybersecurity, as reflected in their own website perimeter security measures and other data.

 ERP Vendor Roundup